-As a common practice among the people of different religions, cultures and nationalities around the globe on the eve or first days of the New Year, Iranians serve their traditional dishes on the initial days of Nowruz.
+As a common practice among different cultures on the eve of the New Year, Iranians serve traditional dishes such as Samanu on the initial days of Nowruz.

 Annually on March 20 or 21, Iranian people celebrate the beginning of the Persian New Year, known as Nowruz.
 Just like other people around the world, people in Iran cook their own traditional foods to mark the arrival of spring and the beginning of their new year.